Men in This Town: Composition

 "Men in This Town" is a hyperpop, alternative rock and electroclash song.
 With the music following a chord progression of Dm—Bb—F—C throughout, the song starts off with a California-esque electric guitar, before lifting off into a celestial and pulsating electronic production with disco-style breakdowns.
 Shakira alters her voice on the bridge, making it sound gritty and rough, before shifting to a high, dreamy tone.

 The song features themes of disenchantment and irony intertwined with heartfelt emotion.
 The lyrics explore being patient and hoping to find a decent man in the clubs of the superficial California: "Is there a prince in this fable for a small-town girl like me?"
 The lyrics contain references to Matt Damon and Angelina Jolie, as well as the city of Los Angeles and SkyBar.
 The song concludes with lyrics about "a suicide waiting".

 As for the lyrics yearning for Damon ("The good ones are gone or not able/ And Matt Damon's not meant for me"), Shakira wondered if she should send an apology note to his wife Luciana Barroso telling her not to worry.
-Damon soon commented that he is honored to be mentioned in the lyrics, and that he is a fan of Shakira.
+Damon soon commented that he was honored to be mentioned in the lyrics, and that he is a fan of Shakira.
 He also revealed that Shakira did send him and his wife a "sweet note."
 Shakira's history with Damon goes back to earlier in the 2000s, when she was offered a role in a movie where she would have acted alongside Damon, but she could not make it due to time constraints.